vaskocuturilo/ServiceTDD/README.md

 - Create simple service with MySQL Database.
 DV-0001: Create simple service. :heavy_check_mark:
 - Create functionality for get all users from database with unit test.
 DV-00002: Create functionality for get all users from database. :heavy_check_mark:
 - Create functionality for create user in database with unit test.
-DV-00003: Create functionality for create user in database.
+DV-00003: Create functionality for create user in database.  :heavy_check_mark:
 - Create functionality for get user by id form database with unit test.
 DV-00004: Create functionality for get user by id from database.
 - Create functionality for update user in database with unit test.
-DV-00005: Create functionality for update user in database.
+DV-00005: Create functionality for update user in database.  :heavy_check_mark:
 - Create functionality for delete user in database with unit test.
-DV-00006: Create functionality for delete user in database.
+DV-00006: Create functionality for delete user in database.  :heavy_check_mark:
 ### Schema databases

 ![]()